Doom Eternal

 Unused Tyrant/Cyberdemon Weakpoint

-At some point during development, the Tyrant was supposed to have a targetable weakpoint that functions like the ones present on a few other demons present in the game; it's fully functional, but it's entirely disabled.
-When re-enabled, the Tyrant's rocket launcher can be destroyed in a similar fashion to other weakpoints in the game such as an Arachnotron's turret.
+At one point in development, the Tyrant was supposed to have a targetable weakpoint that functions like the ones present on a few other demons in the game; it's fully functional, but entirely disabled.
+When re-enabled, the Tyrant's rocket launcher can be destroyed in a similar fashion to other weakpoints such as an Arachnotron's turret.
 Upon being destroyed, the Tyrant is rendered unable to use its lock-on beam.
-This also hinders its basic attack, in which it fires a small volley of rockets straight towards you by making them travel and fire significantly slower.
-It's unknown when this was cut, but the fact that it's almost entirely finished makes it likely that this was a fairly last minute change.
+This also hinders its basic attack (firing a small volley of rockets straight towards you) by making them travel and fire significantly slower.

-This video by "DOOMGUY BOT" showcases this unused weakpoint in action at the 0:20 timestamp.
+This video by "DOOMGUY BOT" showcases this unused weakpoint in action at 0:20.

 Dual Equipment Launcher

-Unlocking all 6 Equipment Upgrades would have unlocked a dual equipment launcher that copies the actions of the first one.
+Unlocking all sux equipment upgrades would have unlocked a dual equipment launcher that copies the actions of the first one.
 For example, if the player were to launch a grenade, they would fire two at the same time.
 This behavior carries over to the Ice Bomb and Flame Belch as well.

 The strings within the game's files that reference this unlockable upgrade state that upgrades to the Slayer's equipment would've needed the player to "Unlock all 4 Suit Upgrades and 2 Argent Cells Upgrades in a Category."
-The fact that Argent Cells, a resource found in Doom (2016) are referenced implies that this idea was scrapped very early in development.
+The fact that Argent Cells, a resource found in the 2016 Doom, are referenced implies that this idea was scrapped very early in development.

-Footage of this feature restored by modders can be see in this video by "DOOMGUY BOT" at the 0:06 timestamp.
+Footage of this feature restored by modders can be seen in this video by "DOOMGUY BOT" at 0:06.

 The Doom series